lumicks/pylake/docs/theory/force_calibration/force_calibration.rst

 As a consequence, the squared magnitude of the power spectrum is exponentially distributed.
 This has two consequences:

 - Fitting the power spectral values directly using a simple least squares fitting routine, we would get very biased estimates.
+These estimates would overestimate the plateau and corner frequency, resulting in overestimated trap stiffness and force response and an underestimated distance response.
 - The signal to noise ratio is poor (equal to one :cite:`norrelykke2010power`).

 A commonly used method for dealing with this involves data averaging, which trades resolution for an improved signal to noise ratio.